gauravdaultani/frame-interpolation-main/README.md

 The above command will produce the PSNR and SSIM scores presented in the paper.

+## Citation

+If you find this implementation useful in your works, please acknowledge it appropriately by citing:

 ```
 @inproceedings{reda2022film,
  title = {FILM: Frame Interpolation for Large Motion},